The Stables Farm

 Jack Cockburn, Farm Manager, The Stables, Worcestershire

-When Adam Jones and Jack Cockburn took on The Stables, a 120 acre farm in Worcestershire, it was just two large, intensively farmed wheat fields with depleted soils and degraded hedgerows.
+When Adam Jones and Jack Cockburn took on The Stables, a 50 hectare farm in Worcestershire, it was just two large, intensively farmed wheat fields with depleted soils and degraded hedgerows.
 Today, the land is teeming with life.
 It is a patchwork of rotated crops, grass and clover meadows, restored hedgerows and woodlands.
-Completely changing the way the farm is run has led farm manager Jack down the organic route and they are approaching completion of the conversion process in April 2016.
+Completely changing the way the farm is run has led farm manager Jack down the organic route, choosing to convert their farm and opting for Soil Association Certification.

 We’ve had to get into the habit of thinking longer term, planning livestock and crops into the rotation to get the best from the land without exhausting it.
 I realise that it takes time to build a good organic crop rotation and by visiting other established organic farms I can see it’ll be worth it in the long run.Jack Cockburn, Farm Manager